lucidrains/speculative-decoding/README.md

 - [x] in early exit scheme, cache the hidden layer during spec decoding, as small and large models share the same first few layers
 - [x] for early exit, allow an extra transformer block head (separate from main transformer stem)
 - [x] figure out batched spec decoding - different rows may advance at different rates

-- [ ] further optimize batched spec decoding, as losing some performance from all the indexing - seems like it will take some work for this technique to be actually usable
+- [x] further optimize batched spec decoding, as losing some performance from all the indexing - seems like it will take some work for this technique to be actually usable

+- [ ] dedicate a morning to microoptimizations
 - [ ] build out the prophet net idea, but use the same scheme as megabyte, the hierarchical transformer, for the prophet head. this hierarchical transformer would then use the cached embedding from the large model (since we are caching the embeddings)

 ## Citations